Infernal-Insights/Hashmancer/README.md

 worker.
 Use `--server` or `--worker` flags to skip the prompt.
 A worker can also supply `--server-ip` to skip auto-discovery.
 After setup, run `python3 setup.py --upgrade` to pull the latest version and update dependencies.
+Both components generate their RSA signing keys automatically the first time they run if no key files are present.

 ## Thread Safety